-Synopsis: How to create and write a powerful book foreword that will help build your credibility and status, AND help the book’s author sell more books.
-The process of writing the book foreword is reduced down to four easy steps.
+How to create and write a powerful book foreword that will help build your credibility and status, AND help the book’s author sell more books.
+I show you how to write the book foreword in four easy steps.

-1. You will learn why the foreword is an important selling tool for the book.
+1. You will learn why the foreword is an essential selling tool for the book.

-2. You will learn how the foreword helps to establish credibility for the author and the book.
+2. You will learn how the foreword helps establish credibility for the author and the book.

-3. You will learn how to create a book foreword in four easy steps.
+3. You will learn to create a book foreword in four easy steps.

-The foreword of a book can, and should be, a very important selling tool for the book.
-If it is written properly, and by the appropriate person for the job, you and the book’s author will gain a lot of credibility in the reader’s eyes.
-I have assembled some information about the foreword that will give you a basic idea about what should typically be included.
+The foreword of a book can and should be a vital selling tool for the book.
+If written correctly and by the appropriate person for the job, you and the book’s author will gain a lot of credibility in the reader’s eyes.
+I have assembled some information about the foreword to give you a basic idea about what should typically be included.

-It is important to remember that the author of the book usually should not write the foreword.
-Instead, the author of the book can use the preface as well as the introduction to say what needs to be said about the book.
+It is important to remember that the book’s author usually should not write the foreword.
+Instead, the book’s author can use the Preface and the Introduction to say what needs to be told about the book.

 B. The Foreword Establishes Credibility

-Forewords introduce the reader to the author, as well as the book itself, and attempt to establish credibility for both.
-A foreword does not generally provide the reader any extra specific information about the book’s subject but instead serves as a reminder of why the reader should read the book.
+Forewords introduce the reader to the author and the book and attempt to establish credibility for both.
+A foreword does not generally provide the reader extra specific information about the book’s subject but instead serves as a reminder of why the reader should read the book.

-Writing a foreword can be a lot of work, but it can prove beneficial for the author of the foreword as well as the author of the book.
-With the foreword, you are trying to make an emotional connection with the reader.
+Writing a foreword can be a lot of work, but it can prove beneficial for the author of the foreword and the book’s author.
+With the foreword, you are trying to connect emotionally with the reader.
 You want the reader to like you and your story.
-This will help get the reader to believe and trust what you have to say about the book’s author and the book itself.
+This emotional connection will help the reader believe and trust what you have to say about the book’s author and itself.

-Typically, a foreword is one to two pages in length – 750 to 1,500 words.
-As the author of the foreword, you can go longer if you have an interesting story to tell about the book’s author or about the book itself.
-There should be four sections of a foreword: the introduction; the middle, or main body; the conclusion; and then the name of the foreword’s author.
+Typically, a foreword is one to two pages – 750 to 1,500 words.
+As the author of the foreword, you can go longer if you have an exciting story to tell about the book’s author or the book itself.
+There should be four sections of a foreword: the introduction, the middle or main body, the conclusion, and the name of the foreword’s author.

-Here are the basic sections of a book’s foreword, reduced down to four easy steps:
+Here are the primary sections of a book’s foreword, reduced down to four easy steps:

 Step 1.
 Foreword Introduction:

-The first section should introduce yourself in a few short sentences and then describe the connection you have with the author and the book.
-But if you don’t know the author personally, explain how important the message of the book is for the reader.
+The first section should introduce yourself in a few short sentences and then describe your connection with the author and the book.
+If you don’t know the author personally, explain how important the book’s message is for the reader.

-This provides credibility to the author of the book.
 Making a foreword personal also lets the reader make an emotional connection.
 Remind readers who you are.
-Tell them what you are famous for.
+Tell them why you are famous.
 Tell them why you are the right person to be writing the foreword for this book.
+This explanation provides credibility to the author of the book.